notsanidhyak/SurfGuard-Chrome/README.md

 <br>

-- If you feel that SurfGuard has incorrectly analyzed a website, you can report it to us by clicking on "Report Error!" in our extension -
+- If you feel that SURFGUARD has incorrectly analyzed a website, you can report it to us by clicking on "Report Error!" in our extension -
 <br>

 ![image](https://github.com/notsanidhyak/SurfGuard-Chrome/assets/86651116/17a398e9-e029-4ece-b64c-bb74f3eadf79)